 Members of a proposed class action lawsuit against CMP are alleging that more than 97,000 of the utility’s customers have been overcharged 50 percent or more on their electricity bills, and another 200,000 customers have been overcharged up to 50 percent.

 And lawmakers along with consumers are calling for CMP to be replaced by a consumer-owned utility company.

 The commission determines how much money a regulated utility can bring in to provide adequate service to customers and adequate returns to shareholders.

-The Maine Office of the Public Advocate, which represents consumers, asked the commission in a filing in November to penalize CMP $6.5 million and order independent testing of the the utility’s SmartCare billing system.
+The Office of the Public Advocate asked the commission in a filing in November to penalize CMP $6.5 million and order independent testing of the utility’s SmartCare billing system.

-In a response to the commission filed on Nov.
+In a response to the commission filed Nov.
 26, CMP said its SmartCare system is not flawed and is functioning properly.
-It said a financial penalty is not warranted, and that the actions requested by the public advocate would undermine rather than restore consumer confidence in CMP.
+It said a financial penalty is not warranted and that the actions requested by the public advocate would undermine rather than restore consumer confidence in CMP.

 At the same time, it was switching to the new SmartCare billing system, after which customers complained of high bills, double or more than for same months in previous years.

 CMP has maintained that the high bills are from high use because of an unusually cold winter from 2017 to 2018.